 No Option shall be exercisable after ten years from the date the Option is granted.
-Under the Share Compensation Plan, should the term of an Option expire on a date that falls within a blackout period or within nine business days following the expiration of a blackout period, such expiration date will be automatically extended to the tenth business day after the end of the blackout period.
+Under the Share Compensation Plan, should the term of an Option expire on a date that falls within a blackout period formally imposed by the Corporation or within nine business days following the expiration thereof, such expiration date will be automatically extended to the tenth business day after the end of the blackout period.